JonathanB500/JonathanB450/README.md

 Hi there.

-I'm a web developer, React Js 💙 Node Js.
+I'm a Fullstack web developer, React Js 💙 Node Js.

 This is my technologies stack 🖥: